LATI Named Top 4 Two-Year College in the Nation!

 “Community colleges are vital to a healthy American economy,” said Engler, co-chair of the jury that selected the winners.
 “With millions of unfilled jobs in this country because workers don’t have the skills to fill them, it’s critically important that we continue to support a strong community college system.”

 “We owe it to students to shine a spotlight on community colleges that are excelling at providing students with an affordable high-quality education,” said Riley, jury co-chair.
 “This Prize is about improving student achievement and raising the bar for all community colleges because all Americans, particularly the growing population of low-income and minority students, are increasingly relying on community colleges to give them the skills they need for a better future.”

 The Selection Process

-The Aspen Institute convenes three committees of thought leaders and practitioners to evaluate community college performance through rigorous review of data and practice:
+The Aspen College convenes three committees of thought leaders and practitioners to evaluate community college performance through rigorous review of data and practice:

 Data/Metrics Advisory Panel, the Finalist Selection Committee, and the Prize Jury.